danny-ngo/awesomeface/README.md

 # awesomeface
 Machine learning web app that compares faces to celebrity faces.
+Made using Microsoft Azure.
+(Experiments with OpenCV included.)